brewerj3/brewerj3.github.io/essays/coding-standards.md

 ### ESLint

 ESLint is a code analysis tool created to locate problems with formatting in javascript code.
 It can be configured to the users wishes.
+This means that any organization can configure ESLint for their own purposes.
+Personally I don't care for it, as it makes my use of the IntelliJ idea feature of Reformat File throw tons of errors.
+I first started using JetBrains with the CLion IDE for c.
+CLion shares a Reformat File feature with IntelliJ that can be used to change how a file is formatted with a simple button push.
+As stated earlier, this conflicts with ESLint, and causes ESLint to recognize errors.